 - By, or abetted by, the defendant (the prosecutor or plaintiff in the malicious action);

-- Termination of the prior proceeding in favor of the plaintiff (for instance, the case was dismissed);
+- Termination of the prior proceeding in favor of the plaintiff (for instance, the case brought by the prosecutor or plaintiff in the malicious action was dismissed);

 - Absence of probable cause for instituting the prior proceeding;